Lewis and Clark Expedition: Return trip

 Lewis was determined to remain at the fort until April 1, but was still anxious to move out at the earliest opportunity.
 By March 22, the stormy weather had subsided and the following morning, on March 23, 1806, the journey home began.
 The Corps began their journey homeward using canoes to ascend the Columbia River, and later by trekking over land.

 Before leaving, Clark gave the Chinook a letter to give to the next ship captain to visit, which was the same Captain Hill who had been nearby during the winter.
 Hill took the letter to Canton and had it forwarded to Thomas Jefferson, who thus received it before Lewis and Clark returned.

 They made their way to Camp Chopunnish in Idaho, along the north bank of the Clearwater River, where the members of the expedition collected 65 horses in preparation to cross the Bitterroot Mountains, lying between modern-day Idaho and western Montana.
 However, the range was still covered in snow, which prevented the expedition from making the crossing.
-On April 11, while the Corps was waiting for the snow to diminish, Lewis's dog, Seaman, was stolen by Native Americans, but was retrieved shortly.
+On April 11, while the Corps was waiting for the snow to diminish, Lewis's dog, Seaman, was stolen by Native Americans, but was retrieved soon after.
 Worried that other such acts might follow, Lewis warned the chief that any other wrongdoing or mischievous acts would result in instant death.

+Depiction of Meriwether Lewis, shooting a Piegan Blackfoot Indian near Two Medicine River.
+On July 26, 1806, on the return trip of the expedition, Lewis and his men encountered Piegans attempting to steal their weapons and horses while they slept.
+Lewis shot one and Reubin Field stabbed another.
+The party then fled the area.

 On July 3, before crossing the Continental Divide, the Corps split into two teams so Lewis could explore the Marias River.
 Lewis's group of four met some men from the Blackfeet nation.
 During the night, the Blackfeet tried to steal their weapons.
 In the struggle, the soldiers killed two Blackfeet men.
 Lewis, George Drouillard, and the Field brothers fled over 100 miles in a day before they camped again.

 Meanwhile, Clark had entered the Crow tribe's territory.
 In the night, half of Clark's horses disappeared, but not a single Crow had been seen.
 Lewis and Clark stayed separated until they reached the confluence of the Yellowstone and Missouri Rivers on August 11.
 As the groups reunited, one of Clark's hunters, Pierre Cruzatte, mistook Lewis for an elk and fired, injuring Lewis in the thigh.
 Once together, the Corps was able to return home quickly via the Missouri River.
 They reached St. Louis on September 23, 1806.